 If you have a need for technical writing and aren’t sure whether I would be suitable, why not contact me and find out?

 The best tech writing is done by people with solid knowledge of their subjects (although there are occasional exceptions).
-Here’s a popup window listing some areas in which I have expertise… and yes, I wrote the code for it (and everything else on this website) by hand!
+Here’s a popup window listing some areas in which I have expertise… and yes, I wrote the code for it (and everything else on this website) from scratch, by hand!